fatiando/boule/doc/user_guide/normal_gravity.rst

     particularly useful for geophysics.

 These calculations can be performed for any oblate ellipsoid (see :ref:`ellipsoids`).
-Here is the normal gravity of the Martian ellipsoid:
+Here is an example for the normal gravity of the Martian
+ellipsoid:

 .. jupyter-execute::